 There have been no allegations of use of antipersonnel mines by government forces in Somalia.
-Previously, reports of use by al-Shabaab insurgents had been alleged in several news reports, but the Monitor is unable to verify these reports.
-Recent reports seen by the Monitor alleging landmine use by al-Shabaab appear to refer to command-detonated bombs rather than victim activated improvised explosive weapons.
+Previously, reports of use by al-Shabaab insurgents had been alleged in several news reports, but the Monitor has been unable to verify these reports.
+Recent reports seen by the Monitor alleging landmine use by al-Shabaab appear to refer to command-detonated bombs rather than victim activated improvised explosive devices

 In the past, antipersonnel mines were used by various factions in Somalia, but in recent years the Monitor has not been able to verify any reports of new use by any of the NSAGs operating in the country.

 Somalia continues to suffer significant antivehicle landmine attacks.

 Mine Ban Treaty Initial Article 7 Report (for the period 16 April 2012 to 30 March 2013), Section A (Somalia did not use the Article 7 report forms but submitted a report following the same format).

 The Transitional Federal Government (TFG) of the Somali Republic was created in 2004, and ceased being the official government name in 2012.
 The former TFG Deputy Prime Minister told the Monitor in 2005 that he believed militias in Mogadishu alone held at least 10,000 antipersonnel mines.
 Interview with Hussein Mohamed Aideed, Deputy Prime Minister, in Geneva, 15 June 2005.